jambombs24/Enhanced_and_Modernized/README.md

 ![ENB in position.](enb_placed.PNG)

 To ensure that you've done this correctly, you can check MO2's virtual file system.
-Use the explorer virtual system in the executables menu to open Explorer++, and then go up one directory.
+Use the explorer virtual folder in the executables menu to open Explorer++, and then go up one directory.
 You should see d3d11.dll and d3dcompiler_46e.dll in Skyrim's root folder.

 ![ENB in VFS.](enb_virt.PNG)